 Baseball Tomorrow Fund/Major League Baseball Field Maintenance Education Program

 This program provides the opportunity for Major League Baseball groundskeepers to share tips and techniques with other professional sports turf managers, coaches, parents and volunteers who are involved in the maintenance of youth baseball and softball fields.
 In conjunction with the clinics, the Baseball Tomorrow Fund awards a $10,000 grant to a local organization selected by the participating club.
 The grant funds are used for the purchase of field maintenance supplies, equipment or services.
 Learn more and apply.

 Community Facilities Direct Loan and Grant Program — Rural Communities

 The United States Department of Agriculture (USDA) provides grants, low-interest direct loans, and/or combinations of the two to develop essential community facilities in rural areas, including public facilities, community support services, and local food systems such as community gardens and food hubs.
 Public entities, nonprofit organizations and tribal entities in rural communities are eligible to apply.
-Applications accepted on a rolling basis.
+Applications are accepted on a rolling basis.
 Learn more and apply.

 Keep America Beautiful’s Community Restoration and Resiliency Fund

 Keep America Beautiful’s Community Restoration and Resiliency Fund benefits Keep America Beautiful Affiliates that serve communities directly affected by natural and environmental disasters.
 The fund provides immediate and long-term support for initial and ongoing cleanup efforts and helps rebuild vital public spaces: parks, greenways, community gateways, main street/downtown areas, open spaces and more.
-Applications accepted on a rolling basis.
+Applications are accepted on a rolling basis.
 Learn more and apply.

 United States Tennis Association (USTA) Facility Services Program

 Fundraising and Marketing Resources